-Health operates a total of 54 external radiation monitoring locations, 53 of which are environmental monitoring locations and one location is inside the 100B Reactor building.
-Table 3.3.2 summarizes the data from the 53 environmental monitoring sites, which includes eight of the sites collocated with Energy.
+Health operates a total of 55 external radiation monitoring locations, 54 of which are environmental monitoring locations and one location is inside the 100B Reactor building.
+Table 3.3.2 summarizes the data from the 54 environmental monitoring sites, which includes eight of the sites collocated with Energy.
+However, as explained above, due to COVID-19, data from only 25 of the environmental monitoring sites was collected in 2020.